discosultan/VulkanCore/README.md

 VulkanCore is a thin cross-platform object-oriented wrapper around the Vulkan C API.

 **Why yet another set of bindings?** While most of the alternatives use a generator-based approach, these bindings do not.
-There are a couple of repercussions from that:
+This means:

 Pros:
 - Full control over the API including high quality code documentation.
-- Easier to contribute.
-No need to understand the generator.
+- Easier to contribute - no need to understand a generator.

 Cons:
 - Requires manual work after every change to the Vulkan API.